 Do you feel that learning Swedish has been important for understanding the Swedish culture and society?

 Definitely!
 You need to speak the language to understand the culture and society fully.
-It gives a good pictures about attitudes and lifestyle.
+It gives a good picture of attitudes and lifestyle.

 How much do you feel that knowing Swedish has helped you to better integrate into society?